zhaoq23/fake_news_detection/README.md

 ### 4.2.2.
 Logistic Regression
 #### 4.2.2.1.
 Regularization Parameter - C
-The 'C' parameter in Logistic Regression is crucial for fake news detection as it controls the regularization strength.
+The **C** parameter in Logistic Regression is crucial for fake news detection as it controls the regularization strength.
 Regularization helps prevent overfitting by penalizing large coefficients, thus making the model more generalizable to unseen data.
-A smaller 'C' value implies stronger regularization, leading to simpler models that might underfit the data.
-Conversely, a larger 'C' value reduces regularization, allowing the model to fit the training data more closely, but risking overfitting.
-Properly tuning 'C' helps balance the trade-off between bias and variance, ensuring the model accurately classifies new articles as fake or real.
+A smaller **C** value implies stronger regularization, leading to simpler models that might underfit the data.
+Conversely, a larger **C** value reduces regularization, allowing the model to fit the training data more closely, but risking overfitting.
+Properly tuning **C** helps balance the trade-off between bias and variance, ensuring the model accurately classifies new articles as fake or real.

 **TF-IDF**
 ![1750360661642](https://github.com/user-attachments/assets/0882b0bf-6b32-4d73-8504-d5edb78c0cdc)